Skip to content

 Q: Why is my cystic acne getting worse with treatment?

 A: If you're using retinol, you may be experiencing purging (temporary worsening as clogs surface).
 This is normal for 4-6 weeks.
-If it worsens beyond 6 weeks or you're not using retinol, it's irritation - reduce frequency or concentration.
+If it worsens beyond 6 weeks, reduce frequency or concentration.

 Q: Is cystic acne caused by dirty skin?